 Bring a little Tuscany into your kitchen with these succulent Instant Pot lamb shanks served over soft white beans and tomatoes.
 Recipe from one of our favorite pressure cooker cookbooks!

 Made in a pressure cooker, today’s beautiful Italian-inspired lamb shanks recipe is from Instant Pot Obsession cookbook by Janet A. Zimmerman.
 She is a longtime pressure cooking enthusiast, author of The Healthy Pressure Cooker Cookbook, a successful food writer and a culinary class instructor.

-This is a grain-free, dairy-free and one-pot friendly dish that will delight the whole family.
+This Instant Pot lamb shank recipe is a grain-free, dairy-free and one-pot friendly dish that will delight the whole family.

-Note from the author: Lamb shanks and beans are kind of a production, but they’re so fabulous together they’re worth it for a special weekend dinner or a dinner party.
+Lamb shanks and beans are kind of production, but they’re so fabulous together they’re worth it for a special weekend dinner or a dinner party.
 I love the very mild and subtle liquorice flavor of fennel with lamb, but if you don’t, or you can’t find fennel, feel free to leave it out.
 If you do, you may want to garnish the dish with a sprinkle of fresh parsley.

 Preparation tip: Salting the lamb ahead of time not only seasons it but also intensifies the flavour.
 You can even salt the shanks when you start soaking the beans; overnight is not too long.